Johnny O'Keefe: 1970s

-During the late 1960s and into the 1970s, O'Keefe's personal life became increasingly busy.
-One of the biggest personal blows O'Keefe suffered was the end of his marriage and the 1966 divorce from his wife Marianne, whom he had married in 1958.

-During 1969 O'Keefe toured Vietnam to entertain Australian troops stationed there.
-On the business front, he signed a new contract with Festival at the end of 1969 and continued to record and release singles, but it was not until July 1972 that he finally scored another hit with a re-recorded version of 1958 hit "So Tough", which reached No. 7 in September that year.
+In 1969, O'Keefe toured Vietnam to entertain Australian troops stationed there.
+On the business front, he signed a new contract with Festival at the end of 1969 and continued to record and release singles.
+In July 1972 that he scored another hit with a re-recorded version of 1958 hit "So Tough", which reached No. 7 in September 1972.

-In January 1973 O'Keefe performed at the second Sunbury Pop Festival.
-MC Paul Hogan introduced him as a "newcomer" and urged the crowd to "give him a go", and although he was at first greeted with some jeering and booing, by the end of his set he had completely won over the crowd.
+In January 1973, O'Keefe performed at the second Sunbury Pop Festival.
+MC Paul Hogan jokingly introduced him as a "newcomer" and urged the crowd to "give him a go", and although he was at first greeted with some jeering and booing, by the end of his set he had completely won over the crowd.

-In early 1974 he scored his last big hit with a version of the old Inez and Charlie Foxx hit "Mockingbird", recorded as a duet with vocalist Margaret McLaren.
+In early 1974, he scored his last big hit with a version of the old Inez and Charlie Foxx hit "Mockingbird", recorded as a duet with vocalist Margaret McLaren.
 It became his 29th Australian hit, reaching No. 8 nationally in April 1974.
 It fared well against stiff competition from the better-known James Taylor-Carly Simon version, which was rush-released in Australia to compete with it, but many of O'Keefe's supporters claim that O'Keefe's version was deliberately ignored by some commercial radio stations, in favour of its US rival.

-In August 1974 O'Keefe put together a package tour called "The Good Old Days of Rock'n'Roll" which featured many of his old friends including Dinah Lee, Johnny Devlin, Lonnie Lee, Jade Hurley, Barry Stanton, Tony Brady and Laurel Lea.
+In August 1974, O'Keefe put together a package tour called "The Good Old Days of Rock'n'Roll" which featured many of his old friends including Dinah Lee, Johnny Devlin, Lonnie Lee, Jade Hurley, Barry Stanton, Tony Brady and Laurel Lea.
 It premiered at St George Leagues Club in Sydney and continued successfully for the next four years.
 O'Keefe continued to issue singles, including a cover of the Harry Vanda-George Young song "Saturday Night", originally recorded by The Easybeats.

-On 14 February 1975 (St Valentine's Day) at the Masonic Hall, Waverley, O'Keefe married for the second time to Maureen Joan Maricic, a 29-year-old fashion consultant.
-They opened a boutique, J. O'K Creations, at Paddington in 1978.

-Death and legacy

 O'Keefe's last public appearance was on Seven Network's Sounds program, taped on 30 September 1978, six days prior to his death.